Upcoming Digital Event

 While data itself can shed light on an issue, its power is limited without things like context, provenance, and the array of metadata that is generated in the course of a data project.
 We’ve been building tools and integrations that allow organizations and individuals to have a clearer understanding of their data, and share that understanding with an audience.
 Highlights here include expanded capabilities around data lineage, data governance, and automated data linking, but check out our constant updates for more examples and up-to-date development.

 data.world continues to be dedicated to providing data journalists with the tools and data they need for critical reporting.
 In 2019, the AP Data Team even won the prestigious Chairman’s Award for their data work, which is hosted on data.world!
 The Associated Press was our first customer, and we’re proud to help them share their work with member newsrooms and the world.

 A number of collaborative communities have started and grown on data.world.
 They use our platform to make data collaboration and sharing easier and more effective.
-Makeover Monday is a prime example, with over 13,000 participants and growing.
+Makeover Monday is a prime example, with almost 30,000 participants and a tenure on data.world of 5 years, this community has been a staple in the open data landscape .
 The group runs a weekly data visualization exercise to help their community collaboratively improve their data visualization skills.
 Other groups have continued to join data.world (eg. Workout Wednesday, Sports Viz Sunday, Blacks in Analytics, etc), and we enjoy supporting any group that wants to collaborate in public around data!

 With the continued rise of both need and scrutiny around social activism, of all kinds, data-driven research is a necessity.
 Individuals and organizations alike have used data.world to share their data with a broader audience to promote change and evidence-based decision making.